-The University of Twente wants to prompt students to take control of their own learning and want to maximize their involvement within the campus community.
-An education is something our students do their utmost for.
+The University of Twente wants to prompt students to take control of their own learning process and to maximize their involvement in the campus community.
+An education is something our students do everything for.
 Our bachelor's programmes consist of twelve modules of ten weeks each (15 ECTS) that have to be completed in full.
 The first two years (eight modules) represent the core of the programme.
-In module 9 and 10 the students choose elective modules for broadening or deepening their knowledge.
-The last semester of the programme is the graduating semester worth 30 ECTS.
-This can consist of two separate modules of 15 ECTS that are given in sequence, two modules of 15 ECTS that are given simultaneously, or one large module worth 30 ECTS.
+For modules 9 and 10, the students choose elective modules to broaden or deepen their knowledge.
+The last semester of the programme, worth 30 ECTS, is the graduating semester.
+This may consist of two separate modules of 15 ECTS given in sequence, two modules of 15 ECTS given simultaneously or a single large module worth 30 ECTS.

-Modules allow flexibility in offering various teaching methods, such as inspiring lectures, practicals, tutorials, discussion platforms and review sessions or, for example, working full-time on one subject for several days and then switch to a different subject to work on full-time.
+Modules allow for the flexible deployment of a variety of teaching methods, such as inspiring lectures, practicals, tutorials, discussion platforms and review sessions or, for example, working full-time on one subject for several days and then switching to a different subject.

 Mandatory contact hours

 Students can be challenged to work on their study full-time by providing well thought-out and stimulating assignments.
 However, studying full-time is not the same as filling up the entire schedule with forty hours of mandatory presence on campus.
-We prefer having room for personal planning available, which is why weeks should not be scheduled full-time with contact hours.
-Starting in the 2015-2016 academic year, bachelor students in their first year need to be offered at least 20 contact hours with a teacher, tutor or student assistant per academic week.
+We prefer to leave room for personal planning available, which is why weeks should not be filled up full-time with contact hours.
+Starting in the 2015-2016 academic year, bachelor students in their first year need to be offered at least twenty contact hours with a teacher, tutor or student assistant per academic week.
 This is one of the performance agreements made with the Ministry of Education, Culture and Science (see www.utwente.nl/bestuur/publicaties)

-Variation in teaching methods keeps students alert and increase the chance that students with different learning styles can still succeed.
-The different educational activities are all designed around one carefully defined theme, which ensures an internal coherence.
+Variety in teaching methods keeps students alert and increases the chance that students with different learning styles can still succeed.
+The different educational activities are all designed around one carefully defined theme, which ensures there is internal coherence.
 The module becomes more meaningful because of it: students understand the bigger picture.
-Because all module units are required to achieve the learning objectives of the project, the module is an integrated whole and can be viewed as one large course in project setting.
+Because all module units are required to achieve the learning objectives of the project, the module is an integrated whole and can be viewed as one large course in a project setting.

-In a Student-driven module students can determine for themselves whether they need the offered sources and learning activities in order to achieve the learning objectives - where proper tutoring is of the essence.
-Some people think that such open modules are better suited further along in the degree programme instead of during the first year.
-However, it is important that there's an upward trend in the programme, increasing the control the student is expected to take of his learning.
+In a Student-Driven module, students can determine for themselves whether they need the offered sources and learning activities to achieve the learning objectives - where proper tutoring is of the essence.
+Some people think that such open modules are better suited further along in the degree programme, rather than during the first year.
+However, it is important that there exists an upward trend in the programme, which increases the control the student is expected to take of their own learning process.

-Others think that the first module can already be this open.
-However, a proper safety net is important.
-The intensity of the tutoring decreases as the student progresses in the programme.
-In both cases coordination on this aspect between the various module teams within the programme is necessary.
+Others believe that the first module can already be this open in nature.
+However, having a proper safety net is important.
+The intensity of the tutoring decreases as the student progresses through the programme.
+In both cases, coordination on this aspect between the various module teams within the programme is necessary.